-BIRMINGHAM, Ala. — The 2014 Bass Pro Shops Bassmaster Opens Series has something for everyone — whether they’re a top professional angler, an aspiring pro or simply a fan of the sport.
+BIRMINGHAM, Ala. — The 2014 Bass Pro Shops Bassmaster Opens presented by Allstate series has something for everyone — whether they’re a top professional angler, an aspiring pro or simply a fan of the sport.

 Nine events in nine states covering three geographic regions will send winners to the 2015 Bassmaster Classic, top performers to the Bassmaster Elite Series and thousands of fans to weigh-ins where they can catch the action.